ruig1992/laravel-blog-test/README.md

-# Simply Laravel Blog with extra features
+# Simple Personal Laravel Blog with extra features

 ## The test task: